Getting better with age: Clint Eastwood and Transcendental Meditation

 Eastwood is now 79, and since his first Oscar he has made 15 movies—three of which have been nominated for Best Picture.
 (His most recent movie, Invictus, had two Academy-Award nominations.)
 Mr. Eastwood has also been nominated for Best Director or Best Actor four additional times.
 And he often collaborates on the music for his films.

-Of course I like to think that his Transcendental Meditation practice has had something to do with it.
-In a recent issue of GQ magazine Clint Eastwood was asked about his TM practice.
+Of course, I like to think that his Transcendental Meditation practice has had something to do with it.
+In a recent issue of GQ magazine Clint Eastwood was asked about his TM practice:

 Do you still meditate?